-You may have seen files with the .psd extension, especially if you’ve been an Adobe Photoshop user.
-Furthermore, its most commonly used by designers and artists because Photoshop documents are powerful tools for image data storage and creation.
-It’s a native file format of Adobe Photoshop and you may try using programs like Adobe Illustrator or Inkscape to open these files.
-However, when sharing such files over the internet, not every user has these programs installed/configured because they are commercial softwares.
-Furthermore, we cannot display PSD file within web-browser so in this article, we are going to discuss the details on How To View PSD Files Without Photoshop On Mobile Or A PC by converting PSD to JPG format.
+PSD files are most commonly used by designers and artists, as the Photoshop documents are the powerful format for image data creation and storage.
+It’s a native format of Adobe Photoshop and can be viewed in Adobe Illustrator or Inkscape.
+However, a majority of users do not have such commercial applications natively installed.
+Also, we cannot display PSD files within web-browser.
+So this article, is going to explain the details on How To View PSD Files Without Photoshop On Mobile Or A PC by converting PSD to JPG online.

 PSD to JPG Conversion API

-For conversion of PSD to JPG format, we are going to use Aspose.Imaging Cloud SDK for Java that enables to implement image processing and conversion capabilities within Java application.
-So with the help of this SDK, you get the capabilities to programmatically edit, manipulate and transform raster, metafiles, photoshop to variety of Supported Formats.
-Now in order to get started with SDK utilization, we need to add its reference in our java project by including following information in pom.xml (maven build type project).
+Now in order to convert PSD to JPG, we are going to use Aspose.Imaging Cloud SDK for Java which enables us to implement image processing and conversion capabilities in Java application.
+So we can programmatically edit, manipulate and transform raster images, Metafiles & Photoshop files to a variety of Supported Formats.
+Now in order to get started with the SDK utilization, we need to first add its reference in our java project by including the following information in pom.xml of maven build project.

 <repositories> <repository> <id>aspose-cloud</id> <name>artifact.aspose-cloud-releases</name> <url>http://artifact.aspose.cloud/repo</url> </repository> </repositories> <dependencies> <dependency> <groupId>com.aspose</groupId> <artifactId>aspose-imaging-cloud</artifactId> <version>22.4</version> </dependency> </dependencies>